dsmurrell/autobazaar/README.md

 ## potential blocks

-### `Permission denied` error message while running `pip install -r requirements.txt`

-Either use `pip install -r requirements.txt --user` or prepend with `sudo`, or use a python environment manangement system like virtualenv or anaconda so that your python libaries install into a location you have write access to.
+- `Permission denied` error message while running `pip install -r requirements.txt` Either use `pip install -r requirements.txt --user` or prepend with `sudo`, or use a python environment manangement system like virtualenv or anaconda so that your python libaries install into a location you have write access to.
+- `digitalocean.baseapi.DataReadError: Unable to authenticate you.`
+  This means that you've not set your Digital Ocean API token in `ab.cfg` correctly.